praveenpatel95/packt_react_assessment/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+### Code Explanation
+`stores` : I am using Redux Saga to call the APIs and get the data.
+Redux saga is managed in the `stores` folder, where you can see all the constants, actions, reducer, and Saga actions.

+`utils`: In the `utils` folder one js file for managing all API  and handling the response.
+That is called by Saga.

+`styles`: I modify and write some custom CSS in the `styles` folder.

+`routes`: All routes is managed in `routes` folder.

+`components`: All reusable and required components is managed in `components` folder.

+`containers`: In this folder all the website pages.

 ### `npm run build`